caio-moliveira/caio-moliveira/README.md

 ## About Me
 Hello!
 I'm Caio, a passionate individual on the path to becoming a Data Analyst 📊, Data Scientist 🔍, and Business Analyst 📈.
 Currently pursuing a Bachelor's in Computer Science & IT, I am fervently engaged in honing my skills and knowledge in data analytics.
 My expertise lies in Python, R, SQL, and data visualization, and I am committed to leveraging these skills to unearth insights and drive strategic success.

-I hold the Google Data Analytics Professional Certificate 🏅, which underscores my dedication and proficiency in data analytics and predictive modeling.
-With a background in customer service and management, I possess strong interpersonal and analytical skills that enable me to excel in diverse and fast-paced environments.
-I am constantly seeking to learn and grow, with a particular interest in the intersections of health, technology, and culture.

 ## What I Do
 As an aspiring data professional, I am adept at: